Because We Want You Around for Those Special Moments

 As an interested study volunteer, you will:

-3. Next, if you are fully eligible to join the study and wish to continue forward, you will complete another phone call (~30 minutes) with our study team about one month prior to your scheduled lung cancer screening test (chest CT scan).
-During this call, you will review and sign the electronic informed consent form, complete additional study questions, and schedule the at-home blood draw (which must occur within 30 days of signing the informed consent).
+3. Next, if you are fully eligible to join the study, you will complete another phone call about one month prior to your scheduled lung cancer screening test (chest CT scan) to review and sign electronic informed consent form, complete baseline study questions, and schedule the at-home blood draw (which must occur within 30 days of signing the informed consent) (30 minutes).

-4. Next, a mobile phlebotomist (a trained professional who can draw blood) from Portamedic will arrive at your home or location of your choice to complete the blood draw.
+4. A mobile phlebotomist (a trained professional who can draw blood) from Portamedic will arrive at your home or location of your choice to complete the blood draw.
 They will collect up to 3 tablespoons of blood (~1 hour).

 6. Once your blood draw appointment and lung cancer screening test (chest CT scan) appointment have been completed, you will receive a $100 electronic gift card for your time and effort.

-7. In 12 months, you will complete another standard of care lung cancer screening test (chest CT scan).
-Additionally, a member from our research study team will call you to gather updated health/lifestyle information.Upon confirmed completion you will receive a $75 electronic gift card for your time and effort.
+7. In 12 months, you should complete another standard of care lung cancer screening test (chest CT scan) as a part of your standard of care.
+Additionally, a member from our research study team will call you to gather updated health/lifestyle information.Upon confirmed completion you will receive a $75 electronic gift card for your time and effort. *

-8. In 24 months, you will complete another standard of care lung cancer screening test chest CT scan).
+8. In 24 months, you should complete another standard of care lung cancer screening test chest CT scan) as a part of your standard of care.
 Additionally, a member from our research study team will call you to gather updated health/lifestyle information.
-Upon confirmed completion you will receive $75 electronic gift card for your time and effort.
+Upon confirmed completion you will receive $75 electronic gift card for your time and effort. *

 What are the benefits and risks to participation?